 Stagger your Auto-import.
 If you have the feature Auto-import set up for a flow, there can be hundreds of contacts uploaded to it per-day.
 Again, you want to make sure your user's aren't hitting that sending email limit, so email throttle is a great way to avoid this!

 Email Throttle FAQs

-- Without using Email Throttle, users are stopped at 1800 Flow emails per day (Gmail), and 4,500 Flow emails per day (Outlook) right now, so that each user has some room to send emails directly from their inbox.
+Without using Email Throttle, users are stopped at 1800 Flow emails per day (Gmail), and 4,500 Flow emails per day (Outlook) right now, so that each user has some room to send emails directly from their inbox.

 Set a limit lower than that to further regulate how many Flow emails users are sending on a daily basis.